 We were able to maintain engagement with a wide variety of stakeholders in the year.
-Regular dialogue continued with all borrowers and the Board took advantage of video conferencing to conduct a wide range of different stakeholder briefings.
+Regular dialogue continued with all borrowers and the Board conducted a wide range of different stakeholder briefings.
 We also held the latest of our annual series of non-deal specific roadshows, in hybrid format.
-Apart from perceived major risk factors - such as housing market sales risk, fire remediation cost of living and inflationary impact - continued themes for many investors throughout the year were the potentially major task of retrofitting existing stock to achieve decarbonisation objectives, Environmental, Social and Governance ("ESG") reporting and risks posed by damp and mould.
+Apart from perceived major risk factors - such as housing market sales risk, fire remediation, cost of living and inflationary impact - continued themes for many investors throughout the year were the potentially major task of retrofitting existing stock to achieve decarbonisation objectives, Environmental, Social and Governance ("ESG") reporting and risks posed by damp and mould.